dummylabs/thewatchman/README.md

 The world around us is constantly changing and so is Home Assistant.
 How often have you found yourself in a situation when your automations had stopped working because some entities become permanently unavailable or services changed their name?
 For example, Home Assistant companion app can easily change the name of its services and sensors it exposes to Home Assistant if you changed the device name in the app configuration.
 The watchman is an attempt to control such changes and make you able to react proactively, before some critical automation gets broken.

+## Quick start

+1. Go to the "Integrations" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
+Add new repository `dummylabs/thewatchman` with **Integration** category.
+2. Click the big blue button "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".
+3. Restart Home Assistant and add `watchman` section to `configuration.yaml` file.
+```yaml
+watchman:
+```
+4. Restart Home Assistant again, go to Developer Tools -> Services, type `watchman` and select `Watchman: report` service then press "Call Service" button.
+Check `thewatchman_report.txt` file in your configuration directory.

+Refer to the [Configutation section](https://github.com/dummylabs/thewatchman#configuration) for the fine tuning.

-### What does it do
+## What does it do
 The watchman is a custom integration for Home Assistant, which collects all the Home Assistant entities (sensors, timers, input_selects, etc.) mentioned in your yaml configuration files as well as all the services.
 Having a list of all entities, the app checks their actual state one by one and reports those are not available or missing.
 For services it checks whether service is available in the HA service registry.
 The report can be stored as a nice looking text table or it can be send via notification service of choice (unless it is missing too :).
 The [example of a report](https://github.com/dummylabs/thewatchman#example-of-a-watchman-report) is given below.

-### Disclaimer and some internal details
 The integration has very simple internals, it knows nothing about complex relationships and dependencies among yaml configuration files as well as nothing about the semantics of entities and automations.
 It parses yaml files line by line and tries to guess references either to an entity or to a service, based on the regular expression heuristics.
 The above means the integration can give both false positives (something which looks like a duck, swims like a duck, and quacks like a duck, but is not) and false negatives (when some entity in a configuration file was not detected by the integration).
 To ignore false positives `ignored_items` parameter can be used (see Configuration section below), improvements for false negatives are a goal for future releases.

-## Installation using Home Assistant Community Store
-This is a recommended way to install watchman.
-Installation in HACS is done in three simple steps:
-1. Go to the "Integrations" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
-Add new repository `dummylabs/thewatchman` with **Integration** category.
-If Custom Repositories menu item is hidden, wait until background task of HACS finished and custom repositories are unblocked.
-2. Click the big blue button "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".

-## Quick start
-Add `watchman` section to `configuration.yaml` file and restart Home Assistant.
-```yaml
-watchman:
-```
-Go to Developer Tools -> Services, type `watchman` and select `Watchman: report` service then press "Call Service" button.
-Check `thewatchman_report.txt` file in your configuration directory.

 ## Configuration